apostrophecms/docs/docs/guide/custom-ui.md

 </AposCodeBlock>

-With this configuration, Apostrophe will look for a Vue component called `AnnouncementManager` when the user selects "Announcements" from the admin bar, bypassing `AposDocManager`.
+With this configuration, Apostrophe will look for a Vue.js component called `AnnouncementManager` when the user selects "Announcements" from the admin bar, bypassing `AposDocManager`.

-As for the actual Vue code, we would place that in `modules/announcement/ui/apos/components/AnnouncementManager.vue`.
+As for the actual Vue.js code, we would place that in `modules/announcement/ui/apos/components/AnnouncementManager.vue`.

 Of course there are other components that can be overridden in this way, and the list is growing over time.
 Here are the components that can currently be overridden through configuration: